 What kinds of campaigns?
-Glad you asked.
+We’re glad you asked.
 Let’s jump into the funnel and the three primary campaign types it contains.

-Marketers tend to overcommit to conversion ads, since they figure the only useful goal of Facebook ads is to get people to click through into the next step of the big marketing funnel.
+Marketers tend to overcommit to conversion ads, since they figure the only useful goal of Facebook ads is to get people to click through to the next step of the big marketing funnel.